Third-generation sequencing: Advantages

 The main advantage for third-generation sequencing technologies in metagenomics is their speed of sequencing in comparison to second generation techniques.
 Speed of sequencing is important for example in the clinical setting (i.e. pathogen identification), to allow for efficient diagnosis and timely clinical actions.

 Oxford Nanopore's MinION was used in 2015 for real-time metagenomic detection of pathogens in complex, high-background clinical samples.
-The first Ebola virus (EBV) read was sequenced 44 seconds after data acquisition.
+The first Ebola virus (EBOV) read was sequenced 44 seconds after data acquisition.
 There was uniform mapping of reads to genome; at least one read mapped to >88% of the genome.
 The relatively long reads allowed for sequencing of a near-complete viral genome to high accuracy (97–99% identity) directly from a primary clinical sample.

 A common phylogenetic marker for microbial community diversity studies is the 16S ribosomal RNA gene.
 Both MinION and PacBio's SMRT platform have been used to sequence this gene.
 In this context the PacBio error rate was comparable to that of shorter reads from 454 and Illumina's MiSeq sequencing platforms.

 Drawbacks

 MinION's high error rate (~10-40%) prevented identification of antimicrobial resistance markers, for which single nucleotide resolution is necessary.
 For the same reason, eukaryotic pathogens were not identified.
-Ease of carryover contamination when re-using the same flow cell (standard wash protocols don’t work) is also a concern.
+Ease of carryover contamination when re-using the same flow cell (standard wash protocols don't work) is also a concern.
 Unique barcodes may allow for more multiplexing.
 Furthermore, performing accurate species identification for bacteria, fungi and parasites is very difficult, as they share a larger portion of the genome, and some only differ by <5%.

 The per base sequencing cost is still significantly more than that of MiSeq.
 However, the prospect of supplementing reference databases with full-length sequences from organisms below the limit of detection from the Sanger approach; this could possibly greatly help the identification of organisms in metagenomics.